otrevizo/R/machine_learning/logistic_reg_LDA_QDA_classification.md

 # Our measuring variable is continuous, numeric...
 # ...it has two Normal distribution waves
+# The first N observations has 0 mu, the second set has 4 mu
 x <- c(rnorm(N), rnorm(N, mean=mu))

 # Our outcome is categorical, A and B xxxx times each